-Apparel Production Process & How To Make More Money Posted on 29 Dec 22:58
+Apparel Production Process, and introduction to the clothing industry.
+Posted on 29 Dec 22:58

 The production process is the physical manifestation of your idea or business.
 You should expect for this entire process to take about 2-3 weeks to complete if you already have the design work done and finalized.
 Production entails blank sourcing, artwork processing (not creating), printing and finishing.